 By Loyd McIntosh

-Now that 2020 is behind us and, with any luck, the worst of the coronavirus pandemic on the wane, people will be anxious to get out of the house and back to work.
+Now that 2020 is behind us and, with any luck, the worst of the coronavirus pandemic is on the wane, people will be anxious to get out of the house and back to work.
 That means everything will be going back to normal soon, correct?
 Not so fast!
 Even with people returning to the workforce, the effects of 2020 have permanently changed the world of work, and not just for the white-collar worker who can work remotely.
 In the post-Covid-19 world, job seekers and employers of every type will have new expectations about where and how they work.
-Here are predictions of industry experts on post-COVID recruiting trends.
+Here are some predictions of industry experts on post-COVID recruiting trends.

 FILLING THE SKILLS GAP